Depository Requirements for Documents Filed

 Telephones:

 Information is available through the State of Florida Disbursement Unit’s Payment Information Phone System 24 hours a day.
-The system is accessed by dialing toll-free 1-877-769-0251from a touch tone phone.
+The system is accessed by calling toll-free 1-877-769-0251.
 They will need their social security number and court case number and will be guided through a series of menu choices to obtain the payment information.

 Miscellaneous:

-The Depository does not enforce support orders.
-Enforcement is done through signing a contract with Child Support Program.
+The Depository does not enforce child support or alimony orders.
+Enforcement for child support is done through signing a contract with Child Support Program.

-All payments are disbursed to private clients the next business day after they're received.
-For public assistance clients and contracted IV-D cases, payments are disbursed to the Department of Revenue for appropriate distribution
+All payments are disbursed to private clients the next business day by electronic means after they're received.
+For public assistance clients and contracted IV-D cases, payments are disbursed to the Department of Revenue for appropriate distribution.

 In this section: Child Support Depository